Sendo-A/Sendo-A/README.md

 Welcome to my repositories and I'm sure it'll be useful to you

-The langauges That I use.
+The languages That I use.

 #### Applications - Algorithms